 Eventually he was able to combine his professional concerns with his interest in photography and set up and ran a project investigating methods for the production of high-resolution images of fragile books and manuscripts.
 He was instrumental in the design of specialist equipment for holding delicate books during imaging and the establishment of procedures.
 At the conclusion of this project he set up Digital Lightforms Ltd, which is dedicated to the production of images of books and manuscripts within archives that do not have their own facilities.
 He has worked in locations as diverse as St. Paul’s Cathedral and the National Archives of Portugal in Lisbon as well as Dulwich College and has also been a consultant in the setting up of imaging facilities in the Monastery of St. Catherine on Mount Sinai.
 He can be contacted at: email@example.com

-Paul Vetch is a Research Fellow at the Centre for Computing in the Humanities at King’s College London, where he is involved in development work, project management, technical infrastructure, and the teaching programme.
-His primary responsibilities and research interests lie in interface and interaction design, web-based annotation, and mechanisms for publishing on the web.
+Paul Vetch was a Research Fellow at the Department of Digital Humanities (DDH) at King’s College London, where he was involved in development work, project management, technical infrastructure, and the teaching programme.
+His primary responsibilities and research interests lay in interface and interaction design, web-based annotation, and mechanisms for publishing on the web.
 He spent several years running his own business designing websites built around Content Management Systems (CMS) and has an advanced degree in medieval English literature.

-Paul’s primary responsibility at CCH is in overseeing interface design and addressing usability and accessibility requirements for over 50 web (and DVD/CD) based digital humanities projects.
-He also manages CCH's considerable server fabric, which provides safe long-term storage of several terabytes of archive quality image and audio data in addition to numerous web-based research outputs.
-Together with Paul Spence, Paul is responsible for the ongoing development of the xMod XML publishing tool which is used to generate websites for the majority of CCH's web-based research projects, including this one.
+Paul’s primary responsibility at DDH was in overseeing interface design and addressing usability and accessibility requirements for over 50 web (and DVD/CD) based digital humanities projects.
+He also managed DDH's considerable server fabric, which provided safe long-term storage of several terabytes of archive quality image and audio data in addition to numerous web-based research outputs.
+Together with Paul Spence, Paul was responsible for the ongoing development of the xMod XML publishing tool which was used to generate websites for the majority of DDH's web-based research projects, including this one.

 Paul has spoken and written extensively on the application of Human-Computer Interface theory and praxis to the particular challenges of the digital humanities.
 In his research, he has focused on issues of usability and accessibility (both practically and strategically) in Digital Humanities projects, as well as user interaction, and rethinking the concept of the digital edition to provide more meaningful interaction with users, primarily through web-based annotation.
-Most recently he has worked on newer modes of web-based interaction, assessing the potential for the application of Web 2.0 technology and methodology, both to the Digital Humanities and to the cultural heritage sector more generally.
-He can be contacted at: firstname.lastname@example.org
+He has also worked on modes of web-based interaction, assessing the potential for the application of Web 2.0 technology and methodology, both to the Digital Humanities and to the cultural heritage sector more generally.

 Advisory Board Members